manateeit/mit-psa/docs/billing.md

 ## Service Types

 The billing system uses a strongly-typed service type system to determine how each service will be billed and calculated.
-There are three main service types:
+There are five main service types:

 ### Fixed Price Services
 - Billed at a flat rate